owingsbj/MyScript/README.md

 # MyScript

-Subset of JavaScript, used for embedding in apps.
-This is based on Mozilla Rhino.
-Thus, it has the same license.
+A subset of JavaScript, used for embedding in apps.
+This is a subset of Mozilla Rhino, pruned to reduce space and eliminate features that are not used in Android app scripting.